THE SPERM TRACT AND THE PRODUCTION OF SEMEN

 The secretions just described are called seminal fluid, and the combination of sperm and seminal fluid is called semen.
 Since there frequently is confusion as to the distinction between sperm and semen, it is worthwhile to point out that while sperm are under the careful hormonal control previously described, the seminal fluid is produced by the body as needed and is not affected by hormonal levels.
 Also important is the fact that the semen contains an antibiotic substance called seminalplasmin.
 Were it not for seminalplasmin, seminal bacteria would almost always infect women's vaginas, making sexual intercourse a routine health hazard.

-*30\205\8*realestateeducation.com.au/downloads/Voice/voice/;Emzok IVAX tablets Buy Metoprolol Online when HBP cure;viagra;erectile dysfunction pills buy;my relative urgently need buy quetiapine fumarate generic tabs in Australia rxfastfind.com meds
+*30\205\8*realestateeducation.com.au/downloads/Voice/voice/;Emzok IVAX tablets Buy Metoprolol Online when HBP cure;erectile dysfunction pills buy;my relative urgently need buy quetiapine fumarate generic tabs in Australia;Get the Emergency Cash you need with easy loans online ! rxfastfind.com meds